I'm a provider

 Conventional therapy is largely considered to be palliative supportive care, to control, eradicate or debulk hepatic metastases, often to palliate carcinoid syndrome or local pain from liver capsular stretching.
-Therapies for unresectable metastatic NET include medical (somatostatin analogues like octreotide), systemic chemotherapy, ablation (radiofrequency or cryotherapy), transcatheter arterial embolization (TAE) or chemoembolization (TACE), or radiation.
+Therapies for unresectable metastatic neuroendocrine tumors include medical (somatostatin analogs like octreotide), systemic chemotherapy, ablation (radiofrequency or cryotherapy), transcatheter arterial embolization (TAE) or chemoembolization (TACE), or radiation.
 Although patients often achieve symptom relief with octreotide, the disease eventually becomes refractory, with a median duration of symptom relief of about 13 months, with no known effect on survival.
-Systemic chemotherapy for these tumors has shown modest response rates of limited duration, is better for pancreatic NETs compared to carcinoids and is frequently associated with significant toxicity.
-Chemoembolization has shown response rates of almost 80%, but the effect is of short duration and a survival benefit has not been demonstrated.
+Systemic chemotherapy for these tumors has shown modest response rates of limited duration, is better for pancreatic neuroendocrine tumors compared with carcinoids, and is frequently associated with significant toxicity.
+Chemoembolization has shown response rates of nearly 80%, but the effect is of short duration and a survival benefit has not been demonstrated.